symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 ~~~~~~~~~~~~

 All block types provided by the Symfony2 CMF BlockBundle come with a admin
-classes for :doc:`../doctrine_phpcr_admin`.
+classes for SonataDoctrinePHPCRAdminBundle_.
 To activate the admin services,
-it is enough to load the SonataDoctrinePhpcrAdminBundle in your application
+it is enough to load the SonataDoctrinePHPCRAdminBundle in your application
 kernel and configure the sonata dashboard as desired.

 .. _bundles-block-types-admin_extension: